 Playa de las Marañuelas is in the heart of Arguineguin and proves very popular in the Summer when it’s a display of colourful parasols contrasts against it’s dark sand.
 This is good beach for families and it has a public toilet at the left side of the beach.
 Usually quite calm, this beach is good for Stand Up Paddle sports.

-Playa la Lajilla also known as Costa Alegre is a natural pool behind Bull Hotels Dorado Beach & Spa and is great for cooling off especially in high tide.
+La Lajilla Beach also known as Costa Alegre is a natural pool behind Bull Hotels Dorado Beach & Spa and is great for cooling off especially in high tide.
 This small beach leads to a really nice beach walk, which takes you all the way to Anfi del Mar.
 You can also take the top beach road walk which looks down onto the coast.

-Playa Callao is the beach that stretches from Fusion Restaurant all the way up to the cement factory of El Pajar and is very popular with surfers.
+Playa de El Perchel is the beach that stretches from the cement factory of El Pajar into Arguineguin town and is very popular with surfers.
 There are occasional sunbathers near to the children’s playground but it’s not the best beach in Arguineguin for swimming.
+In 2018, the Ayuntamiento de Mogán have proposed a revamp of this area which will include a natural swimming pool, gardens and restaurant zone, toilet facilities and a beach promenade.

 Fiestas and Parties